 There are other interesting metrics to detect complex functions:

-- Cyclomatic complexity is a popular procedural software metric equal to the number of decisions that can be taken in a procedure.
+- Cyclomatic complexity is a popular procedural software metric where the result is equal to the number of decisions that can be taken in a procedure.

 - Nesting Depth is a metric defined on methods that is relative to the maximum depth of the more nested scope in a method body.

-- Max Nested loop is equals the maximum level of loop nesting in a function.
+- Max Nested loop is equal to the maximum level of loop nesting in a function.

-The max value tolerated for these metrics depends more on the team choices, there’s no standard values.
+The max value tolerated for these metrics depends more on the team choices, as there are no standard values.

-Let’s search for functions candidate to be refactored:
+Let’s search for possible functions to be refactored:

-only very few functions could be considered as complex.
+Only very few functions could be considered complex.

 Be Const Correct

-C provides the const key word to allow passing as parameters objects that cannot change to indicate when a method doesn’t modify its object.
+C provides the const key word to allow objects passing that cannot change to bypass parameters and indicates when a method doesn’t modify its object.
 Using const in all the right places is called “const correctness.”
 It’s hard at first, but using const really tightens up your coding style.

 Let’s search for functions having at least one const parameter:

-Functions using many other ones are very difficult to understand and maintain.
+Functions using many other functions are very difficult to understand and maintain.
 It’s recommended to minimize the efferent coupling of your functions.